zeroflag/armageddon/README.md

 # Armageddon

-A programming language defined entirely DEBUG.COM.
+A programming language defined entirely in DEBUG.COM.